Dolphins Reportedly Agree to 5-Year, $110M Extension With LB Bradley Chubb

 Just two days after his trade to the Miami Dolphins, it appears Pro Bowl linebacker Bradley Chubb will be with the team for a long time.

-Chubb reportedly agreed to a five-year, $110 million contract extension with the Dolphins, sources told ESPN’s Adam Schefter.
+Chubb agreed to a five-year, $110 million contract extension with the Dolphins, first reported by ESPN’s Adam Schefter.
 The extension adds to the year Chubb had left on his contract.

 The 26-year-old Chubb was acquired Tuesday at the NFL’s trade deadline from the Denver Broncos in a trade that had Miami sending its first-round pick in the 2023 NFL Draft, a fourth-round pick in the 2024 draft and running back Chase Edmonds.